alfito234/gigih-final-project/readme.md

-# Gigih Mid-Term Project (Back-End)
+# Gigih Mid-Term Project (back-end)

 ## Database Structure

-This project employs a MongoDB database to store data, organized into three main collections: videos, products, and comments.
-The _videos_ collection stores information about videos, the _products_ collection stores details about products, and the _comments_ collection holds comments related to videos.
-Here's an overview of the collection structures:
+In this project, we use a MongoDB database to store our data.
+The database has 3 main Collections: videos, products, and comments. the videos collection stores information about videos, the products collection stores information from the list of products, and the comments collection stores comments from a video.
+The structure of the collections is as follows:

 ## Features

-Mandatory:
+Required:

 - Video Thumbnail List
 - Product List